andrewscaya/mod_simpleemailform/docs/installation.rst

 .. image:: /images/installation09.png

-You're now ready to configure the basic options in the **Module** tab and the advanced options in the **Advanced** tab.
+You are now ready to configure the basic options in the **Module** tab and the advanced options in the **Advanced** tab.

-For more information, see the next article on :doc:`basic_options`.